SDU-Bioinfo/bioinfo2024/readme.txt

 all the query-candidate pairs.

-#### query.fasta ####
+#### query.lst ####

-This input file contains 1024 protein sequences that are to be used as queries.
+This input file contains 1024 protein structures filepath that are to be used as queries.
-Your program should take the file (in the same format but with different data) as input and return up to 12 proteins that are similar to each query sequence.
+Your program should take the file (in the same format but with different data) as input and return up to 12 proteins that are similar to each query protein.

 #### /data/pdb ####